RAF Jurby: Advanced Airship Corporation

 In late 1982, a newly demerged airship company (Wren Skyships) relocated to Jurby airfield from Cardington in Bedfordshire.
 The firm began work on a new design, the Advanced Non-Rigid (ANR).
 Wren Skyships became the Advanced Airship Corporation (AAC) in 1988.
 Construction of the prototype ANR was commenced, but envelope problems delayed its completion, and AAC went into liquidation during the early 1990s recession.
 The prototype gondola was moved to a site in Shropshire after liquidation of AAC and now exists in a museum in the Netherlands.
 Some parts were stored for some time in a hangar on the airfield site and more recently re-located to the Manx Transport Museum which opened in Jurby in 2009.
 The large hangar built for the airship was removed and the base of the building is now home to a go-kart track.

 Isle of Man Prison

 The Isle of Man prison was re-located to Jurby Airfield in 2008 from a dilapidated Victorian building in Douglas.
 The prison is built within the airfield site with the entrance road cutting through the otherwise untouched western taxiway.

+Future Isle of Man Airport

+In July 2024 it was announced that Isle of Man Government is considering developing the airfield as a future replacement for Ronaldsway Airport.
+As part of the Draft Area Plan for the North and West.
+The land around the airfield is to be zoned to allow for a future runway extension of up to 2,600 m and 45 m.
+This will give the Isle of Man an airport the size of Liverpool Airport.
+The future facility has been dubbed the Sir Mark Cavendish Airport in honour of local sporting legend Sir Mark Cavendish.